LorenzoH-Git/hello-world/README.md

 # hello-world
-This is my very first repository, just trying following a tutorial
+This is my very first repository, just a test following a tutorial